Professional Video Editing Tips and Techniques

 - Music: -18db to -22db

-- Sound Effects: -10db to -20db with occasional spikes up to -8db.
+- Sound Effects: -10db to -20db with occasional spikes up to -8db

 At the end of the day, your ears need to be the judge.
-Your audio may follow these tips perfectly, but if it sounds bad… it’s bad.
+Your audio may follow these tips perfectly, but if it sounds bad . . . it’s bad.

-7. Exporting for the Web
+6. Exporting for the Web

-While it’s easy to get caught up on the big screen, in reality most of your projects will be viewed on phones, iPads, computers, or TVs, so it’s important to know the proper way to export for the web.
+While it’s easy to get caught up on the big screen, in reality, most of your projects will be viewed on phones, iPads, computers, or TVs, so it’s important to know the proper way to export for the web.
 The goal when exporting a video for web is to create the highest quality possible without ending up with a huge file size.

-- Codec: a codec is the type of file format that your video will be saved as.
+- Codec: A codec is the type of file format that your video will be saved as.
 The more compressed the codec, the smaller your video’s size will be.
 However, smaller file sizes tend to be lower in quality.

-- Bit Rate: bit rate is the amount of data dedicated to a second of video.
+- Bit Rate: Bit rate is the amount of data dedicated to a second of video.
 A higher bit rate will result in higher-quality video and larger files.
 Some programs allow you to set a minimum and maximum bit rate.

-Over time you’ll learn which export settings are best for you.
-But if you’re just starting out, don’t worry—a lot of the online distributors have created recommended export settings so you can insure your videos are the highest quality possible.
+Over time, you’ll learn which export settings are best for you.
+But, if you’re just starting out, don’t worry—a lot of the online distributors have created recommended export settings so you can insure your videos are the highest quality possible.

 YouTube has a strange relationship with video editors.
 It’s no secret that it’s the most popular video service in the world.
 If you want your video to be seen by the most people possible, YouTube is the place to put it.
-However, when you upload a video to YouTube, the video will be re-encoded to a smaller file format.
+Right?
+Or is TikTok the new champion?
+It’s hard to say.

 |Audio Codec||AAC-LC up to 96khz|

-|Bit Rate Recommendations||HD 8mbps at 24fps, 4K 45mbps at 24fps|
+|Bit Rate Recommendations||4K 45mbps at 24fps|

 |Frame Rate Support||24, 25, 30, 48, 50 & 60|

-Vimeo is the most beloved video streaming services among those in the industry.
-Vimeo’s sleek design and ad-free model make it great for non-obstructed viewing.
+Well, Vimeo’s sleek design and ad-free model make it perfect for non-obstructed viewing.
 However, the same rules apply when exporting video on Vimeo.
-Your video is going to get re-encoded on Vimeo and it will lose quality.
+Your video is going to get re-encoded on Vimeo and lose quality.
 Keep this in mind before you set your video to “public.”

 |Audio Codec||AAC-LC at 48khz|

-|Bit Rate Recommendations||20mbps|
+|Bit Rate Recommendations||30-60|

-|Frame Rate Support||24, 25, or 30|
+|Frame Rate Support||24, 25, 30, 60|

-It should be noted that most of the major NLEs have presets built-in for YouTube, Vimeo, and Facebook, so it’s unlikely that you’ll have to export your video ‘by hand.’
-Before your publish your video, be sure to watch it on a phone and computer so you can get a good idea of what the video will be like for your audience.
+It should be noted that most of the major NLEs have presets built-in for YouTube, Vimeo, and Facebook, so it’s unlikely that you’ll have to export your video “by hand.”
+Before you publish your video, be sure to watch it on a phone and computer so you can get a good idea of what the video will be like for your audience.

-8. Tips for Faster Editing
+7. Tips for Faster Editing

 While becoming a faster editor won’t necessarily make you a better editor, it will allow you to try more things in a shorter amount of time, which can result in better films and videos.
 There are a lot of things you can do to become a faster video editor.
-Here are a few of them.

 One of the most popular ways to organize footage is to use the following folder structure: